 - The production of worthwhile knowledge about 'Quality' - a philosophical discussion'

 - An outline of key minimum regulations and quality standards - use this to see if your service could be doing better

 - Best Evidence Synthesis on the characteristics of effective teaching

 Comments previously added

 Quality as a concept in early childhood education is a worthy target, in terms of licensing requirements.
 There is, however, a balance in my mind between meeting these concepts through ensuring that all criteria are met to the utmost and actually identifying and CELEBRATING what makes the life-force of each centre very unique.
-(Bronwyn Norman 2013-09-06)
+(Bronwyn)

 I do believe that there are many quality ece services however I do not believe that all that claim they are quality are in fact quality.
-I also get fed up seeing and hearing the word quality attached to NZ ece and in particular coming from the Government and MP's who have done nothing but erode the components that help us achieve quality.
+I also get fed up seeing and hearing the word quality attached to NZ ECE and in particular coming from the Government and MP's who have done nothing but erode the components that help us achieve quality.
 I also agree that parents should have choices and are mostly able to make choices based on their own needs.
-However this is not always the case and parents don’t always have the ability to choose and if all they have a sub-standard min requirements service available and the Government now says they must all be in some form of ece, the choice is no longer clear for all.
-I guess this all sits on where you live and the choices you have, also not all parents know quality or how to provide it we know this is true because we have so many abused babies and children in this country.
-(Heather Te Huia 2013-09-09)
+However this is not always the case and parents don’t always have the ability to choose and if all they have a sub-standard minimum requirements service available and the Government now says they must all be in some form of ECE, the choice is no longer clear for all.
+I guess this all sits on where you live and the choices you have.
+(Heather)